 How To Bake With Whole Wheat

-The biggest complaint people have with whole wheat baked goods is a lot of times they are dry.
-Let me share 2 tips that will help combat this issue.
+The biggest complaint people have with whole wheat baked goods is a lot of times; they are dry.
+So let me share two tips that will help combat this issue.

-What to do about this?
-Underbake just SLIGHTLY.
-You can see in the photos below what my rolls look like when I pulled them from the oven.
+You can see in the photos below what my rolls looked like when I pulled them from the oven.
+Under baking just slightly, will all the residual heat do its job to finish baking your cinnamon rolls without overbaking?

 How To Make Whole Wheat Pumpkin Cinnamon Rolls